owozsh/myopia/README.md

 ### The Real Theme

-To install copy one of the themes on the 'Themes' folder and paste it on '~/.themes', and then, on Gnome Tweaks, select the theme.
+To install, copy one of the themes on the 'Themes' folder and paste it on '~/.themes', and select the theme in Gnome Tweaks.

 ## Notes